 PgCert Collaborative Working: Education and Therapy

-This course is currently suspended and we anticipate the next intake will be in January 2024 but the programme will only run subject to a number of factors.
+This course is currently suspended.
+We anticipate the next intake will be in January 2024 but it will only run subject to a number of factors.

 There is a need for improved collaboration around children with additional needs and disabilities.
 Different professional systems can result in different perspectives and philosophies — things get ‘lost in translation’.
 More effective collaboration can make a real difference to children.
 This course has been developed to respond to this need.